mukuld86/mukuld86/README.md

 - **Data Analysis:** Exploring data sets, creating insightful visualizations, and deriving meaningful conclusions using R, Tableau, and Excel.
 - **Software Development:** Building efficient and scalable software using Java with a focus on algorithms and data structures.
 - **Databases:** Designing, querying, and managing databases using MySQL.

-# Hi there, I'm Mukul! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a focus on creating functional and efficient applications.
-Below, you'll find some of the projects I've worked on, showcasing my skills and interests.

 ## 📚 Projects
 Here are a few of my projects: